louvrmat000/Portfolio/Personal project Part 1.md

 https://www.quora.com/How-many-times-do-different-animals-breathe-in-1-minute

 There are about 12,556,438 deers on Earth who breath 20 times per minute.
-As deers respiration rate is the same as humans' they both use half a tree each.
+As deers' respiration rate is the same as humans' they both use half a tree each.
 12,556,438 (number of deers) x 0.5 (rate of tree per deer) = 6,278,219 or 6.278219 million trees are needed for every deer on Earth.

 https://en.wikipedia.org/wiki/List_of_even-toed_ungulates_by_population

 https://www.wideopenspaces.com/11-fawn-facts-might-not-known-pics/

 There are about 13.239 million duikers on Earth who breath 20 times a minute.
-Since duiker's breathing rate is the same as humans the tree to duiker ratio is 0.5 so 13,239,000 x 0.5 = 6,619,500 or about 6.6 million tree (for every duiker on Earth).
+Since duikers' breathing rate is the same as humans the tree to duiker ratio is 0.5 so 13,239,000 x 0.5 = 6,619,500 or about 6.6 million tree (for every duiker on Earth).

 https://en.wikipedia.org/wiki/List_of_even-toed_ungulates_by_population